Ohio History Center

 The Ohio History Center is a history museum and research center in Columbus, Ohio.
 It is the primary museum for Ohio's history, and is the headquarters, offices, and library of the Ohio History Connection.
 The building also houses Ohio's state archives, also managed by the Ohio History Connection.
 The museum is located at the Ohio State Fairgrounds, site of the Ohio State Fair, and a short distance north of downtown.
 The history center opened in 1970 as the Ohio Historical Center, moving the museum from its former site by the Ohio State University.
 The building was designed by Ireland & Associates in the Brutalist style.
+It was listed on the National Register of Historic Places along with the Ohio Village in 2023.

 Attributes

 The Ohio History Center is the headquarters of the Ohio History Connection, which also operates dozens of state historic sites across Ohio.

 Extensive exhibits cover Ohio's history from the Ice Age to the present.
 The Center includes state archives and library spaces, a gift shop, and administrative and educational facilities.
 The 1989 Smithsonian Guide to Historic America described the center as "probably the finest museum in America devoted to pre-European history."